SamirChowdhary24/Terraform-AWS-Tasks/task 4/README.md

 - Allows seamless **modification of individual components** like ALB or RDS without affecting the whole setup

+## Summary

+This Terraform project offers a robust, modular, and secure foundation for deploying a multi-tier application on AWS.
+It automates the provisioning of essential infrastructure components, including:

+- Networking
+- Security
+- Compute resources
+- Load balancing
+- Database services

+By adhering to the provided structure and best practices, this setup ensures that your application environment is easy to manage, scalable, and secure.

 # Follow these steps to deploy the infrastructure: